As the sacred Ash Tree attracts lightning,

 Sabine returned her attention to the television where the six o’clock news was being replayed.
 It was this afternoon’s press conference about a baby kidnapped right off the maternity ward.
 The father was pleading with the kidnapper to return the baby unharmed.
-The mother, who seemed about the same age as Sabine, said nothing; she just sat there grey in face, broken in spirit.
+The mother said nothing; she just sat there grey in face, broken in spirit.
 There was a representative from the hospital commenting on their strict security guidelines and the forceful investigation that was underway.
-No late night feedings, no diapers no diarrhea, no spit up, no screaming, Sabine thought as she listened to the details of the abduction.
+No late-night feedings, no diapers no diarrhea, no spit up, no screaming, Sabine thought as she listened to the details of the abduction.

 “Now why didn’t I get that lucky when it was me on the maternity ward three months ago?” she asked aloud to her tiny infant still feeding next to her.